 An automatic transmissions that is acting up may need to be repaired or replaced.
 Replacement is an expensive option (typically $1800 to $2500 or more!), but in many cases it is the only option unless the problem is relatively minor.
 Why?
 Because rebuilding an automatic transmission requires special training, experience and tools.

 Most general repair shops and new car dealerships won't even attempt a transmission overhaul in-house.
-They will replace a bad transmission with one that has been professionally rebuilt by a rebuilder who specializes in transmissions.
+They will replace a bad transmission with one that has been professionally rebuilt.
 Many transmission shops do the same thing.
 It is much faster, easier and less trouble to install a reman transmission than to attempt the job themselves.
 A reman transmission from a transmission rebuilder or a factory-authorized rebuilder comes with a warranty and is usually pre-tested.

 Automatic transmissions are more difficult to diagnose than manual transmissions.
 If the transmission is slipping, shifting oddly, making noise, won't go into a particular gear, etc., the list of possible causes runs the gamut from low transmission fluid to a faulty pump, solenoid, valve body or controller.
 With electronic automatics in late-model vehicles, scanning the on-board diagnostics may reveal one or more diagnostic trouble codes to shed light on what may be wrong with the transmission.
 But on older mechanical automatic transmissions, there are no fault codes.
 Diagnosis typically requires pressure tests and/or a road test.

 If the vehicle has on-board diagnostics for the transmission and can be scanned for codes, what happens next depends on the code.
 If the code indicates an internal performance problem, the transmission probably will need to be replaced.
 But if a code indicates an electrical fault, you may be able to fix the problem without having to replace the transmission.